eddiechu/Terminal-SIEM/README.md

 Access control | Linux | Product built-in
 Flexibility | Can develop search criteria what even you think, e.g. <ul><li>any source IP to a destinated IP access more than 20 different ports</li><li>any user login O365 cross more than one countries within an hour</li><li>over 80 unique user login failed over an hour</li><li>any user to a single web site, accumulated upload size more than 100MB within a day</li></ul> | Limit to the product capability
-Patch / security management | Linux | Linux and product Store raw log | Yes, raw log and parsed log | No, parsed log Retention | File management | Index management
+Patch / security management | Linux | Linux and product Store raw log | Yes, raw log and parsed log | No Retention | File management | Index management
+Skill set | Linux RSYSLOG, GREP, AWK, file management, may need Go and Python | product knowledge

 ## **Cheat Sheet**